 We maintain a continuous inventory of hi-tensile steel to ensure 24 hour fulfillment of your order*.
-We offer hi-tensile steel in three thicknesses (1/4", 5/16", 3/8", and 1/2") to help you match factory strength and to achieve the RBM for your truck and its custom application.
+We offer hi-tensile steel in four thicknesses (1/4", 5/16", 3/8", and 1/2") to help you match factory strength and to achieve the RBM for your truck and its custom application.

 *Does not apply to large orders or easy-bolt frames.